June 20: Today in Royal History

 June 20, 1856 – Death of Prince Florestan I of Monaco in Paris, France; buried at Saint Nicholas Cathedral in Monaco

 Florestan succeeded his childless brother Honoré V in 1841.
 Florestan had lived in France his entire life and had never been to Monaco.
 He was ill-prepared to assume the role of Sovereign Prince.
 During his reign, the real power lay in the hands of his wife Maria Caroline Gibert de Lametz.
-She took over the finances of Monaco just as she had done with the family finances.
+She took over Monaco’s finances just as she did with the family finances.
 Maria Caroline ruled Monaco with an iron fist because her indecisive and politically disinclined husband left all affairs of state to her.
 Florestan, Prince of Monaco died, aged 70, on June 20, 1856, in Paris, France.
 He was buried at the Church of Saint Nicholas in Monaco.

 Unofficial Royalty: Prince Florestan I of Monaco